-181. Can the same individual serve as both the "certifying official" and the "Primary Point of Contact (POC) for EEO-1 Component 1 Reporting" (i.e., "Primary POC")?
+171. Can the same individual serve as both the "certifying official" and the "Primary Point of Contact (POC) for EEO-1 Component 1 Reporting" (i.e., "Primary POC")?

 Yes.
 In addition to a "Certifying Official," employers must also provide a "Primary Point of Contact (POC) for EEO-1 Component 1 Reporting" (i.e., "Primary POC") for receiving communications from the EEOC regarding the report.
 Employers may choose the same individual to serve as both the employer's "Certifying Official" and the "Primary Point of Contact (POC) for EEO-1 Component 1 Reporting" (i.e., "Primary POC").
-Alternatively, an employer may provide a different individual to be its "Primary Point of Contact (POC) for EEO-1 Component 1 Reporting" (i.e., "Primary POC").
-However, the "Certifying Official" must be an employee of the employer and not, for example, an employee or representative of the employer's third-party human resource organization (e.g., PEO, ASO, HRO) filing on the employer's behalf.
+Alternatively, an employer may provide a different individual to be its "Primary Point of Contact (POC) for EEO-1 Component 1 Reporting" (i.e., the "Certifying Official" must be an employee of the employer and not, for example, an employee or representative of the employer's third-party human resource organization (e.g., PEO, ASO, HRO) filing on the employer's behalf.

-182. What happens if my company fails to certify its 2023 EEO-1 Component 1 report?
+172. What happens if my company fails to certify its 2024 EEO-1 Component 1 report?

 If an employer fails to complete the final step to "Certify EEO-1 Component 1 Report(s)" within the EEO-1 Component 1 Online Filing System (OFS), the status of the employer's filing will be considered "incomplete" by the EEOC.
 Even if the employer has submitted data for each of its required reports, the filing will not be considered complete by the EEOC until the employer certifies its submission in the EEO-1 Component 1 Online Filing System (OFS).
-Any employer that has not certified its submission in the OFS by the "Published Due Date" (i.e., published deadline) will receive a "Notice of Failure to File" from the EEOC requesting that the employer certify its submission in order to complete the required filing.
+Any employer that has not certified its submission in the OFS by the "Published Due Date" deadline (i.e., Tuesday, June 24, 2025) will be out of compliance with their mandatory 2024 EEO-1 Component 1 filing obligations.
+After the Tuesday, June 24, 2025 "Published Due Date" deadline passes, no additional 2024 EEO-1 Component 1 report(s) will be accepted.

-183. What information is contained in "Section K - Official Certification of Submission?"
+173. What information is contained in "Section K - Official Certification of Submission?"